About Us

 Our History

-1972: EAFHC was established as a nonprofit organization.
+1972: EAFHC was established as a non-profit organization.

 1974: EAFHC opened its doors to the public as a medical provider in West Memphis, AR.

-1976: The first satellite location was opened, EAFHC - Lepanto.
+1976: The first satellite location opened: EAFHC-Lepanto.

-2012: The fourth satellite location was opened, EAFHC - Helena Family Health Center.
+2012: The fourth satellite location opened: EAFHC-Helena Family Health Center.

 2014: EAFHC established a Behavioral Health Program.

-2015: NAP allowed EAFHC to add vision services to the West Memphis site.
+2015: HIIP allowed EAFHC to add dental services to the Helena site; NAP allowed EAFHC to add vision services to the West Memphis site.

 2017: EAFHC was recognized as a “Health Center Quality Leader” by the Health Resources and Service Administration (HRSA).

-2017: The first school-based site was opened at ASU Mid-South College.
+2017: The sixth satellite location opened: EAFHC-Marvell.
+The first school-based site was opened at ASU Mid-South College.

-2020: Pharmacy services opened at EAFHC - Marvell site.
+2020: Pharmacy services opened at EAFHC-Marvell site.

 2020: CARES allowed EAFHC to obtain the Delta Health Mobile Unit.

-2021: ARP allowed EAFHC to begin Pediatric Expansion plans.
+2021: EAFHC received funding from ARP; ARP allowed EAFHC to begin Pediatric Expansion plans.